 WHY PRACTICE CHAMPIONS CRUMBLE IN COMPETITION (And the 3AM Training Method That Fixes It) (Eng/Thai)

-Here's what most coaches need to understand: Every practice session that prioritises comfort over adaptability is accidentally training players to fail when competition demands instant performance.
+Here's something most coaches need to understand: Every practice session that prioritises comfort over adaptability is, in effect, training players to fail when competition demands instant performance.

 We're approaching tournament preparation all wrong.
 Players don't need more stroke repetition in perfect conditions—they need systematic exposure to the unpredictability that defines competitive tennis.

-Your next tournament breakthrough doesn't come from perfecting technique in a comfortable setting.
+Your next tournament breakthrough doesn't come from perfecting technique in comfort.
 It comes from mastering what I call the 3AM Theory.

 The Tournament Preparation Problem (You've Seen This)